PlasticSCM/FuseSharp/README.md

 ## Project Overview

 Filesystems in macOS live in the kernel, and as such any modifications would require kernel extensions.
-To avoid this, FUSE (Filesystem in USErspace) was developed.
+To avoid this, FUSE (filesystem in USErspace) was developed.
 It allows userspace programs to supply a filesystem to the kernel.
 The developer is thus free to implement the filesystem however they wish.

 The FUSE project consists of two components: the FUSE kernel module, and the LIBFUSE userspace library.
 LIBFUSE provides the reference implementation for communicating with the FUSE kernel module.